Joining my group

 How to apply

-Drop me an email with your CV, transcripts, and 1 to 2 representative paper if any.
-If you're in HK already, email me to set up a time so we can meet in person.
+Drop me an email with your CV, transcripts, and 1 to 2 representative papers if any.
+If you're in HK, do mention that so we may meet in person.

-Note: I'm filtering all emails from 163.com, 126.com and qq.com due to the junk emails they send.
-Please use other emails to contact me.
+Note: I'm filtering emails from 163.com, 126.com, and qq.com due to the massive junk emails from them.

 PhD students